Understanding Male Pattern Hair Loss: Effective Treatments, Realistic Expectations, and Latest Advances

 Side effects: Scalp irritation, dryness, unwanted facial hair growth.

-Realistic expectations: Can become tedious to do twice a day.
-Slows hair loss; regrowth is usually modest and takes 4-6 months to notice.
+Realistic expectations: Slows hair loss; regrowth is usually modest and takes 4-6 months to notice.

 Surgical hair restoration moves hair follicles from dense areas to balding spots.